 The Poppy Appeal is the Royal British Legion’s biggest fundraising campaign held every year in November, the period of Remembrance.
 This year, join us as we mark the end of the WW1 centenary by saying Thank You to all who served, sacrificed and changed our world.
 Click here to support the appeal.

 To mark Remembrance Week and Armistice, a very special installation has been done at the Royal Albert Hall.
 In 2016, fifty-one transparent seated military figures were installed in the Penshurst Church for Remembrance.
 This solemn tribute left an indelible impression on all who saw it.
 Two years later, building on the impact this action had, There But Not There has been installed at the hall.
 Learn more about the amazing installation here.

 Queen Elizabeth II arriving at the Festival of Remembrance at the Royal Albert Hall tonight.

-The event began once Queen took her seat in the Royal Box with Prince Charles on her right and Prince William on her left.
-Duke of Edinburgh, Prince Philip did not attend the event as announced earlier.
+The event began once The Queen took her seat in the Royal Box with Prince Charles on her right and Prince William on her left.
+The Duke of Edinburgh, Prince Philip did not attend the event as announced earlier.

 Royal Family in the Royal Box of the Royal Albert Hall.